-It is advisable to use a disposable hand glove when you marinade the chicken, as the turmeric will leave a yellow stain on your hand.
+Use a disposable hand glove when you marinade the chicken, as the turmeric will leave a yellow stain on your hand.

 Here is the list of the ingredients for this Malaysian curry paste.
 You should be familiar with most of them, but some can be considered exotic to you.

 Onions and garlic